huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

-The Hub contains over [500 ASR models](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads) that you can use right away by trying out the widgets directly in the browser or calling the models as a service using the Accelerated Inference API.
+The Hub contains over [500 ASR models](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads) that you can use right away by trying out the widgets directly in the browser or calling the models as a service using the Inference API.
 Here is a simple code snippet to do exactly this:

 ```python
 import json